austinmacmath/EMPTI/README.md

 * print out miss time and text (unbiased only)
 * predictive text doesn't work if writing in middle of paragraph.

+### 7/21
+* minimum 100 word count
+* differing content in tutorial
+* replace "real simulation" with "live page"
+* include reminder of tab key

+## Questions
+* How to define bias?

 ## Security Concerns
 * SQL injection
 * backpaging and corrupting data